AshMartian/HappyLeaf/CONTRIBUTING.md

 ## Contributing

-Thank you for your interest in contributing to the Hello World PhoneGap Template.
+Thank you for your interest in contributing to Happy LEAF.

 #### Issues